Afghan passport

 Afghan passports are international travel documents issued by the Ministry of Interior or sometimes by the Ministry of Foreign Affairs to nationals and citizens of Afghanistan.
 Every person with a valid electronic Afghan identity card (e-Tazkira) can apply for and receive an Afghan passport, which is renewable every 5–10 years.

 The Afghan passport was introduced by Emir Abdur Rahman Khan in 1880.
 The country began issuing biometric passports in September 2011 to diplomats and public servants, and in March 2013 for the general public.
 Abdul Karim Hasib is the current director of the General Directorate of Passports.
 His predecessor was Alam Gul Haqqani.

 As of 2018, the cost of an Afghan passport is 5,000 afghanis (AFN) for a five-year validity and 10,000 afghanis for a ten-year validity.
 In April 2023, it was reported that up to 10,000 passports could be issued daily.
 This number was expected to reach up to 15,000.

-The Afghan passport has been labelled by the Henley Passport Index as the least powerful passport in the world, with its holders only able to visit 25 destinations visa-free.
+The Afghan passport is considered the least powerful passport in the world, with its holders only able to visit 23 destinations visa-free.